 Workplace Bullying Is Never Acceptable

-It never ceases to amaze me how some people get paid to bully (sorry) manage others.
-A trip yesterday led me to to local pet store (they are the only place that have balls that actually bounce).
-I was served by a very cheery, helpful person (nice), when just behind her, her manager was ’stripping’ down another member of staff, in full view and earshot of around 10 customers.
-And it wasn’t pleasant.
+A trip yesterday led me to to local pet store, I was served by a very cheery, helpful person.
+However just behind her, a manager was verbally tearing strips out another member of staff, in full view and earshot of around 10 customers.

 Have you ever had to work with the person who has created little ‘additions’ to their job description, which could read something like the following…